TalhaAwan/mean-inventory/README.md

 # Inventory Management Web Application

 A general purpose inventory management web application.
-Built with MongoDB, Express, Angular + Angular Material Design and Node (MEAN)
+Built with MongoDB, Express, Angular + Angular Material Design and Node (MEAN).
+[Demo](https://meaninventory.herokuapp.com/) for electric store inventory (wait a few seconds for sleeping heroku to wake up).

-## Instructions to run
+## Instructions to run locally

 1. Download/Clone the repository
 2. `npm install` to install npm modules (which will automatically install bower dependencies.
 But you can separately run with `bower install`)